supervisely/supervisely/supervisely/project/readme_template.md

 **Project Meta file** - the `meta.json` file contains information about object classes, tags, and other project settings.
 The `meta.json` file is located in the root directory of the project and is required for the correct operation of the format.

-**Entities folder** - depending on the type of data stored in the project, dataset folders will contain one of folders: `img`, `video`, `pointcloud`, `volume`.
+**Entities folder** - depending on the type of data stored in the project, dataset folders will contain one of the folders: `img`, `video`, `pointcloud`, `volume`.
 Each of these folders contains all the data of the corresponding type.
 For example, the `img` folder contains all images for the dataset.

 **Annotations folder** - the `ann` folder contains all annotations for the dataset.
 Each annotation is stored in a separate file with the same name as the corresponding item.
 For example, the annotation for the image `img_001.jpg` will be stored in the file `img_001.jpg.json`.